tkpmonke/Ignition/README.md

 - GLFW
 - GLM
 - Assimp
+- LuaBridge
 - 7z (for hub)
 - python (for hub)
 - stb_image.h (included)
 - IMGUI (included)

-ignition runtime uses the following

-- lua

-all of which can be installed using most linux package managers (only pacman/AUR tested) (excluding `stb_image.h` and `IMGUI`, but those are preinstalled and compiled by default
+all of which can be installed using most linux package managers (only pacman/AUR tested)

 run `premake5 gmake2 && make` for unix-like systems.
 A optimization you can use is to pass the `-j` flag into make, running it with multiple threads (doesn't work on all systems)<br/><br/>
 or<br/><br/>
 run `premake5 vs2022` and open the .sln file for windows devices.
 Windows isn't fully supported yet, don't be surprised if it doesn't work (it doesn't)

 </details>

+## Future plans
+currently, the plans of this engine are undecided.
+Once I add lua, physics, audio, and AI pathfinding, I will most likely start working on real games using Ignition.
+Once that point happens, I will most likely only do bug fixes to the engine, and features that i feel like will benifit me in my games.

 ## More Info
 if your gonna make a game in this engine (when it's ready for real games to be made in it), then please feel free to contact me whenever if you have a question about the engine or would like to suggest a feature to be implemented :D